 3.1.6.10 Opportunity Outage

-(1) Opportunity Outages for Resources are a special category of Planned Outages that may be approved by ERCOT when a specific Resource has been forced Off-Line due to a Forced Outage and the Resource has been previously accepted for a Planned Outage during the next eight days.
+(1) Opportunity Outages for Resources are a special category of Planned Outages that may be approved by ERCOT when a specific Resource has been forced Off-Line due to a Forced Outage and the Resource has been previously accepted for a Planned Outage during the next eight days, or the Resource has been previously accepted for a Planned Outage during the next eight days and the Resource Owner desires to begin the Planned Outage early.

 (2) When a Forced Outage occurs on a Resource that has an accepted or approved Outage scheduled within the following eight days, the Resource may remain Off-Line and start the accepted or approved Outage earlier than scheduled.
-The QSE must give as much notice as practicable to ERCOT.
+Resources with a previously accepted Planned Outage scheduled to begin within the next eight days may begin the Planned Outage schedule early with ERCOT’s approval.
+In either case the Resource’s QSE must give as much notice as practicable to ERCOT.

 (3) Opportunity Outages of Transmission Facilities may be approved by ERCOT when a specific Resource is Off-Line due to a Forced, Planned or Maintenance Outage.
 A TSP may request an Opportunity Outage at any time.